GreaterManchesterODA/Digital-Exclusion-Risk-Index/FAQ.md

 The DERI provides a score between 0 and 10, with 0 being low risk and 10 a high risk of digital exclusion.
 These are calculated on an LSOA basis, using maxmum and minimum values at the local authority level.

 ## Can I access the background data?
 We have not released the background data on this repository.
 This is due to the data being an early stage prototype, and therefore the data being subject to significant change.
-However, all of the data sources are identified in the data sources document.
+However, all of the data sources are identified in the data sources document, and all are accessible datasets.

 ## Can I add data to the DERI?
 No, not at present.
 The tool is not designed for users to add further data.
 However, we aim to make the data open so that users can download and use the data from the tool, as well as update with their own information.